AndMastro/EpiDetect/README.md

 ### Model explainability

-By running the script ```epistaticCosineInteractionDetectionSNPAggregationMutliWay.py``` it is possbile to explain the model and determin interacting input features (SNPs).
+By running the script ```epistaticCosineInteractionDetectionSNPAggregationMutliWay.py``` it is possbile to explain the model and determine interacting input features (SNPs).
 The script will load the NN weights and apply the EpiCID algorithm, generating a file with interacting pairs of SNPs.
 In the repo you will find pre-computed weights, obtained from the models we used in the paper.

 ### Centrality analysis